fscherf/prometheus-virtual-metrics/doc/docs/index.md

 prometheus-virtual-metrics is just about getting data into Grafana.
 Prometheus is part of the Grafana suite, so by implementing a compatible server, we get perfect integration into Grafana UI.
-Additionally, Prometheus defines simple yet powerful API and query language we can take advantage of.
+Additionally, Prometheus defines a simple yet powerful API and query language we can take advantage of.